marianobarrios/tls-channel/README.md

 ## Credits

-This work is based on a preliminaty implementation by [Claudio Martinez](https://github.com/cldmartinez/) and [Mariano Barrios](https://github.com/marianobarrios/) at [Despegar](https://github.com/despegar).
+This work is based on a preliminary implementation by [Claudio Martinez](https://github.com/cldmartinez/) and [Mariano Barrios](https://github.com/marianobarrios/) at [Despegar](https://github.com/despegar).